 - Okta – An identity and access management platform to create secure connections between technology and people.

-- Hiver – An intuitive customer service software to deliver fast and empathetic customer service through email and live chat – right from your Gmail inbox.
+- Hiver – An intuitive customer service software to deliver fast and empathetic customer service through email, live chat, voice calls and WhatsApp messaging – right from your Gmail inbox.

 Google keeps it simple.
 It offers four Google Workspace plans: